 Meridians, also called Channels, run along the body carrying qi (pronounced “chee”) – the body’s energy.
 Meridians are like rivers, sometimes overflowing, other times running low, and sometimes blocked.
 An acupuncturist’s role is to promote smooth flow of qi, by either calming, boosting, or redirecting flow.
 A healthy body needs free flow of qi, and Acupuncture can provide that.
 With Acupuncture, the body’s balance of qi and yin and yang can be restored.

-During the initial visit, Kerri will take a thorough intake and history to have a well-rounded view of your issue(s).
+During the initial visit, Dr. Kerri will take a thorough intake and history to have a well-rounded view of your issue(s).
 After the discussion, Kerri will take about 10 minutes to place the needles in the body.
 Acupuncture is not supposed to be painful, and Kerri puts every effort into making the needle insertion as painless as possible.
 Then the patient rests with the needles for about 25-30 minutes.
-If applicable, Kerri will provide other therapies, such as Moxibustion, Cupping, Gua Sha, or Trigger Point Myofascial Acupuncture.
+If applicable, Kerri will provide other therapies, such as Moxibustion, Cupping, Gua Sha, or Trigger Point Myofascial Acupuncture (also called “Dry Needling”).

-• Quick Follow-up visits (Established Patients) – 45 minutes ($80) – Includes Acupuncture and quick health review
+- Frozen Embryo Transfer (FET) visits (Established Patients) – 45-60 minutes ($80) – Includes Acupuncture and quick health review

-• Integrative Energetic Acupuncture (Reiki guided energy sessions) – Includes a full Reiki energy session along with a full Acupuncture treatment, supportive modalities if needed (moxibustion, cupping, trigger point therapy, gua sha), essential oils, infrared heat lamp, and Sage and Palo Santo as needed.
+- Integrative Energetic Acupuncture (Reiki guided energy sessions) – Includes a full Reiki energy session along with a full Acupuncture treatment, supportive modalities if needed (moxibustion, cupping, trigger point therapy, gua sha), tuning forks, essential oils, infrared heat lamp, and Sage and Palo Santo as needed.

-**Discounts for Seniors, Students, Veterans – $115 Initial, $80 Follow-Up.
-Please discuss with Kerri any special circumstances, such as spouses who both need Fertility treatments.
+**Discounts for Seniors, Students, Veterans – $110 Initial, $80 Follow-Up.
+Please discuss with Dr. Kerri any special circumstances, such as spouses who both need Fertility treatments.

 Descriptions of Acupuncture Sessions offered: